 11. OpenWeather

 OpenWeather adds an extension to the panel that gives the user weather information at a glance.
-It is customizable, it lets the user view weather information for specific location if they want to, and it doesn’t rely on the computer’s location services.
+It is customizable, it lets the user view weather information for a specific location if they want to, and it doesn’t rely on the computer’s location services.

 OpenWeather gives the user the choice between OpenWeatherMap and Dark Sky to provide the weather information that is to be displayed.

-13. Places Status Indicator
+12. Places Status Indicator

-Places Status Indicator has been a recommended extension for a long time now.
+Place Status Indicator has been a recommended extension for a long time now.
 It adds a drop-down menu to the panel that gives the user quick access to various areas of the file system, from the home directory to anything connected in your network.

-14. Refresh WiFi Connections
+13. Refresh Wi-Fi Connections

 With GNOME, you do not have a manual button to forcefully refresh the list of Wi-Fi connections.
 While it gets automatically refreshed after a specific interval, but you still have to wait it out for a while.